deftio/fifostr/README.md

   * stop index : position in fifostr to end pattern match.  default is end of fifostr.  the letter '$' has special meaning as end of string no matter the length  (again regex)
   * callback_fn : called if pattern is found, fifostr(start:end) and the label are passed to the callback function  (callback('thematchingstring','label'))
   * active : default is True, sets whether this pattern should be actively looked for
+  * mutable string support for changing the contents middle position characters to look at callback responses.

 ### Installation